 Additionally CD players are becoming obsolete.
 Many car manufacturers are now producing vehicles without CD players at all, and for a few years now, laptop manufacturers have removed the CD drive.

-If you are involved in music, the humble USB stick shall become your new best friend.
 As well as keeping your work safe, you will have the ability to cheaply and conveniently market branded memory sticks to your fanbase.
 In this article, we will answer five common questions that people have about using USB memory sticks for music purposes.

 Of course, you can.
 The USB drive has software included that will enable you to play music directly from the USB device itself, without having to upload the data to your computer.
 There is no need to import the data to your computer which saves valuable space on your computer’s internal drive.